 Need a new stand for your phone?
 3D printing to the rescue!

 How about a new doorstop?
 3D printing to the rescue!

-The sheer number of things for home and kitchen that you can find on Thingiverse is mind-boggling, and if you go down the rabbit hole, you’ll find enough to keep your 3D printer running for months.
+The sheer number of things for your home and kitchen that you can find for free online is mind-boggling, and if you go down the rabbit hole, you’ll find enough to keep your 3D printer running for months.

-FYI: Household fixes are often the biggest winners in the buying a 3D printer debate with a significant other 🙂
+FYI: Household fixes are often the biggest winners in the buying a 3D printer debate with a significant other.
+Jus’ sayin’.

 7. Make some money on the side

-You can also utilize 3D printing for making some money on the side.
+You can also utilize 3D printing for making some money on the side (see our guide on how to make money with a 3d printer, here).
 Many people who don’t have a 3D printer need to get some objects 3D printed every now and then, and there are many services that connect makers to people who need stuff made.

 The market for this kind of service is quite saturated nowadays, but if you put your design cap on, you can design/build a new product that you can build with your 3D printer and sell it.

 There is also a real application for 3D printing in industry, where rapid prototyping can drastically reduce the time it takes for a product to go from concept to production.
 You can offer your 3D printer expertise and services to these businesses.